 - O. Regulatory programs relate to the licensing, registration, certification, or permitting of a person, business, or other entity.
-For each regulatory program, if applicable, describe - why the regulation is needed; - the scope of, and procedures for, inspections or audits of regulated entities; - follow-up activities conducted when non-compliance is identified; - sanctions available to the agency to ensure compliance; and

-• procedures for handling consumer/public complaints against regulated entities.
+For each regulatory program, if applicable, describe - why the regulation is needed; - the scope of, and procedures for, inspections or audits of regulated entities; - follow-up activities conducted when non-compliance is identified; - sanctions available to the agency to ensure compliance; and - procedures for handling consumer/public complaints against regulated entities.

-This regulatory program is needed to account directly to the Anatomical Board of the State of Texas the number of willed body donations received by each of our member institutions.
-Each willed body program undergoes an audit a minimum of every five (5) years, the results of which are presented to the SAB at the time of their facility re-inspection.
+This regulatory program is needed to allow each institutional Willed body Program to account directly to the Anatomical Board of the State of Texas the number of willed body donations received by each member institutions.
+Each willed body program undergoes an audit a minimum of every five (5) years (current recommendation before the board is to change this to every three years), the results of which are presented to the SAB at the time of their facility reinspection.
 If a program does not match the numbers of their reported donor bodies with those shown in the audit, or does not provide an audit for review, that willed body program may be subject to disciplinary action such as suspension of their ability to directly receive donor bodies.

 P. For each regulatory program, if applicable, provide detailed information on complaint investigation and resolution.
 Please adjust the chart headings as needed to better reflect your agency's particular programs.
-If necessary to understand the data, please include a brief description of the methodology supporting each measure.
+Please briefly explain or define terms as used by your agency, such as complaint, grievance, investigation, enforcement action, jurisdictional, etc. If necessary to understand the data, please include a brief description of the methodology supporting each measure.
+See Exhibit 13 Example.

-Anatomical Board of the State of Texas Registration and Disbursement of Cadavers Exhibit 13: Information on Complaints Against Regulated Persons or Entities Fiscal Years 2017 and 2018
+Anatomical Board of the State of Texas Registration and Disbursement of Cadavers Exhibit 13: Information on Complaints Against Regulated Persons or Entities Fiscal Years 2020 and 2021

 Fiscal Year 2017 Fiscal Year 2018

 Total number of regulated persons NA NA

 Total number of regulated entities 11 11

-Total number of entities inspected 3 3
+Total number of entities inspected 5 5

 Total number of complaints received from the public 0 0

-Total number of complaints initiated by agency 0 1
+Total number of complaints initiated by agency 0 0

 Number of complaints pending from prior years 0 0

 Number of complaints found to be non-jurisdictional 0 0

 Number of jurisdictional complaints found to be without merit 0 0

-Number of complaints resolved 0 1
+Number of complaints resolved 0 0

-Average number of days for complaint resolution NA 240
+Average number of days for complaint resolution NA NA

 Complaints resulting in disciplinary action: 0 0

 administrative penalty 0 0

-reprimand 0 1
+reprimand 0 0

 probation 0 0

 suspension 0 0

 revocation 0 0

 other 0 0